sodadata/docs/soda-cl/custom-check-examples.md

 ## Validate business logic at the row level

-Use one of the following templates to validate that data in records in your data source match your expectations.
+Use one of the following examples to validate that data in records in your data source match your expectations.

 The first example is a skeletal query into which you can insert a variety of conditions; the others offer examples of how you might use the query.
 Replace the values in the double curly braces {%raw %} {{ }} {% endraw %} with your own relevant values.